How to Add Costs to FeedXL

 First, if you are underfeeding, you can try increasing the amounts of the feeds or supplements you are already using in the diet.
 If you increase them, does this fill all the gaps in your horse’s diet?

-(Just keep in mind if you increase a feed too much you may just make your horse fat, which means this isn’t a good option… what works in this situation?
-It’s best to add a supplement or balancer pellet).
-And you can also watch here as I go through a diet for ‘Ash’ that uses two feeds and yet requirements are still not met.
+But keep in mind if you increase a feed too much you may just make your horse fat, which means this isn’t a good option… what works in this situation?
+It’s best to add a supplement or balancer pellet.

 It is so worth the effort to find these deficiencies in your horse’s diet because they could explain a lot about your horse’s health, appearance and behaviour!